 - rurality of placement (placements in smaller rural towns will attract more funding).

-- Complete clinical placement within our footprint (refer to map above).
+- Complete clinical placement within our footprint (refer to map below).

 - Travel a minimum of 50km one way from home address to placement site.